NOAA-CO-OPS/Coastal_Hazards_Example_Notebooks/HTF_Annual_Outlook_code/README.md

 If the station file is located in a different folder than the code, the full file path must be included along with the file name (i.e., stn_list_file = C:\HTF_Annual_Outlook_StationList_2024.csv)

 Optional: Change Directories:
 If the default directories are not created and a different set of directories are going to be used, the work_dir, run_dir, and data_dir parameters should be changed to match the desired directory paths.
+Make sure to create the desired directory before running the code.

 Optional: Change Other Parameters: